 Below are the current Genealogy Programs that the Huntsville Public Library offers:

 The Huntsville Public Library is pleased to announce an opportunity for genealogy enthusiasts and newcomers alike to meet with experienced and qualified genealogical researchers from the Church of Jesus Christ of Latter Day Saints.
-One-hour sessions will be offered weekly on Thursdays beginning in August 2, 9, 16, 23, 30.
+One-hour sessions will be offered weekly on Thursdays.
 Sessions will be held from 11 a.m. to 12 p.m.
 Attendance will be limited to no more than four researchers.
 The small group will allow each participant to receive individual attention.
-Interested persons should contact Mary Kokot, Adult Program Coordinator at 936-291-5471.
-Sign-up is required.
-You can register here.
+Sign-up is not required.
 This program is for adults 17 and older.
 For more information call Mary Kokot, Adult Services Coordinator at (936)291-5471.